 You may reserve a table through Handshake to meet students and promote your employment opportunities.
 Tables must be reserved at least 5 days in advance.

-We sponsor the UMKC Career and Internship Fair each fall, open to all UMKC students and alumni.
+We sponsor various career fairs each spring/fall which is open to all UMKC students and alumni.
 Employer registration is required via Handshake; space is limited and filled on a first-come, first-served basis.
 For more details, please contact Tess Surprenant, Interim Director at email@example.com.

 More information for each fair will be available in our events section.
 Employers will be able to register for each event in Handshake.

 Dates are reserved for interviews and information sessions on a first-come, first-served basis.

 - Fall 2019: Sept.
 4 – Nov.
 22

 No recruiting scheduled during Fall Break, Nov.
 25-29

 - Spring 2020: Jan 27 – April 24

 No recruiting scheduled during Spring Break, March 23-27